 You bought a bottle of booze because a cocktail recipe called for a very minute amount.
 Now you’re stuck with the remaining 9/10ths of the bottle and wondering what to do with it.
 No worries.
 Thrifty bartenders weigh in with tips and recipes for getting every last drop out of an underutilized ingredient so it doesn’t gather dust on your bar shelf.

-Lest we sugar coat things, the aubergine-colored nectar is sweet and viscous.
-Still, cocktails that use even an ounce of it needn’t be treacly, says Kevin King, the bar manager at Husk in Savannah, Ga.
+However, lest we sugar coat things, the aubergine-colored nectar is rather sweet and viscous.
+Still, with proper balance, cocktails that use up to an ounce of it don’t have to be treacly sweet, says Savannah, Georgia, bartender Kevin King.
 “Chambord actually has a bright acidity from the citrus peels, which helps balance out sweetness.”
-He has soaked cherries in it to garnish Manhattans, mixed it with vinegar for cocktail shrubs and even subbed it in for triple sec in Margaritas and Sidecars.
-Chambord plays well with gin and vodka, as well as with bourbon and brandy, he says.
+He has soaked cherries in it to garnish Manhattans, mixed it with vinegar for cocktail shrubs and even substituted it for triple sec in Margaritas and Sidecars.
+Chambord is versatile, and plays well with gin and vodka, as well as with bourbon and brandy, he says.

-“Chambord also works well with sherry and crushed ice to make a sweeter version of the classic Cobbler,” says Azrhiel Frost, the bar manager at The Gage in Chicago.
+“Chambord also works well with sherry and crushed ice to make a sweeter version of the classic Cobbler,” says Chicago bartender Azrhiel Frost.
 Its high sugar content is best balanced by dry or acidic ingredients, she adds.
 These can include citrus, bitter liqueurs, or dry sherry like in her Cobbler variation.

-Less expected is Chambord as a sugar substitute for Old Fashioneds, which is how John Neumueller, the beverage director at Spoonfed and Bar Joe in Los Angeles, uses it.
+Less expected, perhaps, is Chambord as a sugar substitute for drinks like Old Fashioneds, which is how Los Angeles bartender John Neumueller uses it.
 And of course, an obvious spot for a splash of Chambord is in a flute of sparkling wine as a Kir Royale, or swap a still wine for the sparkling for a Kir cocktail, traditionally drunk as an aperitif in France.
 No matter how it’s used, Neumueller advises restraint.
 “It’s good to let it have room to breathe,” he says.

-Finish up that bottle of Chambord by mixing up one of these three cocktails, then try playing with it at home for your own concoctions.
+Finish that bottle of Chambord by mixing up one of these three cocktails, then try playing with it at home for your own concoctions.

 1. Pisco Bramble

 “Chambord is great to float on top of cocktails and can layer nicely,” says King.
-“I love to us it in Brambles with gin or pisco.”
+“I love to use it in Brambles with gin or pisco.”
 This Bramble recipe substitutes pisco, a South American brandy, for the more traditional dry gin, lending it lush fruit and richness.

 2. She’s No Gentleman

-For this Cobbler variant from Frost, the sweetness of Chambord is offset by light and dry fino sherry and a touch of lemon juice.
+For this variant on the classic Sherry Cobbler from Frost, the sweetness of Chambord is offset by light and dry fino sherry and a touch of lemon juice.
 Together, the ingredients give robustness to this low-proof cocktail.
-For more citrus flavor she suggests adding an orange slice.
+For more citrus flavor, she suggests adding an orange slice.